Join our newsletter

 • A customer who buys $0.01 worth of merchandise per year

 How to interpret those?
 Outliers usually signify either very interesting behavior or a broken collection process.
-Both are valuable information (hey, check your sensors, before checking your outliers), but proceed with cleaning only if the behavior is actually interesting.
+Both are valuable information but proceed with cleaning only if the behavior is actually interesting.

 There are three approaches to dealing with outliers: